 Whenever you meet a goal, everybody is alerted, and it automatically cascades to the top of the organization.
 And Ally.io can integrate with tools companies often are already using, like Slack or Salesforce.

 Updates to goals are called “check-ins.”
 Check-ins are great because Ally.io has a built-in “time machine” that allows a team member to compare their current progress to their historic wins.
-This sort of transparency can be helpful for weekly one-on-ones.
+This sort of transparency can be helpful for weekly 1:1s.

 An organization may have slower-moving, high-level Objectives with Key Results that change more frequently.
 While a typical OKR cycle is quarterly, they don’t have to be if it’s not right for your organization.
 Ally.io lets companies choose the cadence of their OKRs.